Emir Bajrami

 Emir Bajrami (born 7 March 1988) is a Swedish former professional footballer who played as a winger.
 Starting off his professional career with IF Elfsborg in 2006, he went on to represent FC Twente, AS Monaco, and Panathinaikos before retiring at Elfsborg in 2018.
 A full international between 2010 and 2012, he won 18 caps for the Sweden national team and was included in the squad for UEFA Euro 2012.
+He is the joint Assistant Manager of Aberdeen FC.